Grover C. Talbot: Career

 Talbot was elected in the Borough of Norwood, Pennsylvania as registry assessor in 1917, to city council from 1918 to 1921 and as chief burgess from 1921 to 1925.

 Talbot was elected to the Pennsylvania House of Representatives for Delaware County and served from 1925 to 1934 including as the 116th Speaker of the Pennsylvania House of Representatives from 1933 to 1934.

-Talbot authored 2 bills known as the Talbot Acts.
+Talbot authored two bills known as the Talbot Acts.
 The first Talbot Act allocated $10 million in unemployment assistance during the Great Depression.
-In 1931, the bill became law as Act 7E without the signature of Governor Gifford Pinchot.
-The constitutionality of the law was challenged and in 1932 it was deemed to be constitutional by the Pennsylvania Supreme Court.
+In 1931, the bill became law as Act 7E, without the signature of Governor Gifford Pinchot.
+The constitutionality of the law was challenged, and in 1932, it was deemed to be constitutional by the Pennsylvania Supreme Court.
 The ruling set a precedent and determined the state's constitutional right to appropriate funds for unemployment relief.

-The funding for the first Talbot Act was inadequate and in 1932 Talbot introduced the second Talbot Act (Act 52) which provided an additional $12 million in unemployment aid.
-A third piece of legislation, the Hagmaier Sales Tax Act (Act 53) was implemented which enacted a sales tax of 1% for 6 months on all retail sales except farm products in order to fund the second Talbot Act.
+The funding for the first Talbot Act proved inadequate, and in 1932, Talbot introduced the second Talbot Act (Act 52), which provided an additional $12 million in unemployment aid.
+A third piece of legislation, the Hagmaier Sales Tax Act (Act 53), was implemented, which enacted a sales tax of 1% for six months on all retail sales, except farm products, in order to fund the second Talbot Act.

-He was not a candidate for reelection to the House in 1934.
+Talbot was not a candidate for reelection to the House in 1934.
 He had an unsuccessful campaign for Lieutenant Governor in 1935.

-In 1935, he was named the president of the Pennsylvania Retail Coal Dealers Association.
+In 1935, Talbot was named the president of the Pennsylvania Retail Coal Dealers Association.

 Talbot died in an automobile accident in Drexel Hill, Pennsylvania and is interred at the Mt.
 Zion Cemetery in Darby, Pennsylvania.